whitews/FlowKit/README.md

 FlowKit supports Python version 3.7 or above.
 All dependencies are installable via pip, and are listed below.

-***Note: FlowKit and FlowUtils use C extensions for significant performance improvements.
-If using `gcc`, version 5 or above is required for correct Logicle and Hyperlog transformations.***
+***Note: FlowUtils uses C extensions for significant performance improvements.
+For the most common platforms and Python versions, pre-built binaries are available in PyPI (and installable via pip).***

+***If a pre-built binary of FlowUtils is not available for your environment, then the C extensions must be compiled using the source package.
+NumPy >=1.19 must be installed prior to compiling FlowUtils.
+If compiling using `gcc`, version 5 or later is required.***

 Required Python dependencies:

 * [flowio](https://github.com/whitews/flowio) == 1.0.0
 * [flowutils](https://github.com/whitews/flowutils) == 1.0.0
 * anytree >= 2.6
-* bokeh >= 1.4
+* bokeh >= 1.4, <3
 * lxml >= 4.4
 * matplotlib >= 3.1
 * networkx >= 2.3